moead-framework/documentation/docs/documentation.rst

 SPS (Sub-Problem Selection) Strategy
 --------------------------------------

-The sps strategy is set in the algorithm contructor with the parameter 'sps_strategy'.
+The sps strategy is set in the algorithm contructor with the parameter :code:`sps_strategy`.

 The SPS Strategy is the component used to select sub-problems (or solutions of the population) that will be visited during the next generation of MOEA/D. The default SPS is the strategy of the classic MOEA/D where all